by Matt Bayman

 Maybe strangest of all, the pilot reported that, even though he had descended to avoid a collision, after the UFO flew away, he was, in fact, at a higher altitude than before the incident even occured, as if the UFO had pulled the helicopter up not just several feet, but several hundred feet.
 The men described a gray, metallic-looking, dome-shaped object with a red light on one end and a white light on the other.
 They spoke openly with the media after landing and Coyne was even quoted by Walter Cronkite on national television.

-LEFT: Captain Lawrence Coyne discusses his UFO incident with the Akron Beacon Journal
+LEFT: Captain Lawrence Coyne discusses his UFO incident with the Akron Beacon Journal.

-A drawing of what Coyne and his men saw, as seen in the Akron Beacon Journal.
+ABOVE: A drawing of what Coyne and his men saw, as seen in the Akron Beacon Journal.

 Interestingly, after the incident, according to one crew member, the helicopter never worked right again.